 Properties in pristine condition are increasingly in demand.
 Four main reasons for this are: the convenience of moving into a home that doesn't require any work done to it; the rising cost of construction that makes renovation expensive and unpredictable; the convenience of new energy-efficiency homes; and the home-building boom (the government has allocated £1.2 million for land to build homes, and plans to build at least 300,000 houses each year.)

 Stay ahead of the property game with MortgageGym in 2019

-To find mortgages you're likely to be accepted for before you apply, try our free Mortgage Calculator .
+To find mortgages you're likely to be accepted for before you apply, try our Mortgage Calculator .
 It takes just 60 seconds to get your matches, and makes getting a mortgage simpler whether you're a first-time buyer or you're looking to move or remortgage your home.
-Our innovative online mortgage process cuts out trips to the bank and the mounds of paperwork that go with getting a mortgage and it's completely free.
+Our innovative online mortgage process cuts out trips to the bank and the mounds of paperwork that go with getting a mortgage.
 We match mortgage borrowers with mortgage lenders and you're guided through the process by your very own Mortgage Expert.
 Meanwhile, RICS forecasts that the demand for UK rental properties will increase by 2% in the next 12 months.
 This is the result of fewer available properties to rent and a higher demand for rental accommodation from tenants who can't afford to buy their own homes in many cases.
 If the trend continues, RICS predicts that rents will increase by 15% by 2023.